-The Final Exams comprise written, practical and oral assessments during February/March.
-In addition students are required to take formative progress tests, submit portfolio items, and complete the Assistantship satisfactorily.
+The Final Exams comprise written and practical during January/February.
+In addition, students are required to take formative progress tests, submit portfolio items, and complete the Assistantship and Elective satisfactorily.
 Students are expected to demonstrate a professional approach to their studies and conduct.

-The Modules include Medicine, General Practice, Medicine of the Elderly, Surgery, Emergency Medicine, Anaesthetics, Critical Care, Child Life and Care, Assistantship, and Student Selected Component 6.
+The Modules include Medicine, General Practice, Medicine of the Elderly, Surgery, Emergency Medicine, Anaesthetics, Critical Care, Assistantship and Student Selected Component 6 (medical elective).

 Throughout Year 6 students are expected and encouraged to adopt an apprenticeship role under supervision, as much as possible.
 There are many opportunities to get involved in the care of patients though students must be proactive to make the most of them.
 There is support and guidance in the form of learning outcomes and core content as usual.
-In addition the learning activities for each module, such as clerking patients and completing feedback postcards indicate what is required to ensure students are competent at FY1 level by the time of graduation.
-Students' feedback postcards are stored in their own portfolios to aid recall and application of the guidance.
+In addition the learning activities for each module, such as clerking patients and completing portfolio activities indicate what is required to ensure students are competent at FY1 level by the time of graduation.
 There are few lectures and tutorials in Year 6, other than 'bedside' teaching, but there will be guided reading and many online resources.
-The portfolio reports continue to encourage students to explore patients' needs in depth and to synthesise and summarise these needs and clinical management succinctly to colleagues.
-In addition the portfolio continues to develop students' knowledge and understanding of the programme themes.
-At the end of modules tutors review evidence of performance (e.g. feedback postcards and other completed tasks) with students and provide additional written and verbal narrative comments on general progress, with suggestions for developments.
+The portfolio case summaries continue to encourage students to explore patients' needs in depth and to synthesise and summarise these needs and clinical management succinctly to colleagues.
+At the end of modules tutors review evidence of performance with students and provide additional written and verbal narrative comments on general progress, with suggestions for developments.

 There are many other opportunities for feedback, described below.
-Students are expected to reflect on this feedback, discuss it with their Personal Tutors and use it to further direct and regulate their own learning.
+Students are expected to reflect on this feedback, discuss it with their Undergraduate Supervisors (or the Year Director) and use it to further direct and regulate their own learning.